abhishek1377/Analysis-Pose_Estimation_Techniques/README.md

      a.
-Imgage classification:
+Imgage classification(pose estimation folder):
      For Image classification, I have used a supervised data of classified images and trained a neural network classification model for possible identification of        various yoga poses using relative positions of body landmarks from the available images.

      b.
-Reps counting for a sample excercise:
+Reps counting for a sample excercise(Workout helper folder):
      Since the landmark data can be captured for real time videos as well, I have attempted to count the reps for a sample excercise based on the changes in              landmarks relative positions.